Brother: Fraternal relationship

-"The friendship of brothers has the characteristics found in that of comrades and in general between people who are like each other, is as much as they belong more to each other and start with a love for each other from their very birth, and in as much as those born to the same parents and brought up together and similarly educated are more akin in character; and the test of time has been applied most fully and convincingly in their case".

 For these reasons, it is the job of the older brother to influence the ethics of the younger brother by being a person of good action.
 Aristotle says "by imitating and reenacting the acts of good people, a child becomes habituated to good action".
 Over time the younger brother will develop the good actions of the older brother as well and be like him.
 Aristotle also adds this on the matter of retaining the action of doing good once imitated: "Once the habits of ethics or immorality become entrenched, they are difficult to break."
 The good habits that are created by the influence of the older brother become habit in the life of the younger brother and turn out to be seemingly permanent.
 It is the role of the older brother to be a positive influence on the development of the younger brother's upbringing when it comes to the education of ethics and good actions.
 When positive characteristics are properly displayed to the younger brother by the older brother, these habits and characteristics are imitated and foster an influential understanding of good ethics and positive actions.